PrestaShopCorp/docs.cloud.prestashop.com/docs/src/2-before-starting/README.md

 The Validator then automatically creates a detailed report explaining what needs to be improved/changed in your module.
 By following this report, you can submit your module error-free.

 :::warning Important
-Since version 1.6.1.0, PrestaShop uses the PSR-2 norm.
+PrestaShop uses the PSR-2 norm.
 We recommend you follow it, it will not prevent your module from passing the validation if you do not.
 To know more, read [this blog article](https://build.prestashop-project.org/news/prestashop-moves-to-psr-2/).
 :::

 ## Preparing for Technical Validation